Updated: Apr 10

 Add the chopped dried herbs

 Knead until the required consistency (adding more oil or cornflour if necessary)

 Glitter Germ Game

-The learner rubs a little glitter or flour into their hands.
-These are the germs.
+Ask the individual to rub a little glitter or flour into the hands.
+(These are the germs)

 Give the individual a simple task (draw a picture, water plants using a watering can or jug or simply play for a couple of minutes)